 Q: I was one day late on a credit card payment.
 What will happen and what can I do about it?

-A: The credit card reform stipulates that banks now have to give you at least a 21 day grace period for payments.
-However if you do your bills through the mail, between the time it takes to be mailed the bill and the time it takes to mail it back, unfortunately you don’t have that big of a window to make your credit card payment.
+A: The CARD Act stipulates that banks have to give you at least a 21-day grace period for payments, between the end of a billing cycle and the date the minimum payment for that cycle is due.
+Some issuers allow longer grace periods.
+However if you do your bills through the mail, there can be a lag between the time your issuer mails your bill and the time you receive it.
+That could mean you won’t have a full 21 days to make your credit card payment.
 What happens if you were out of town, in the hospital, or endured some unusual events that month?

 You are still charged the late fee.
-If this is your second late payment within a 6 month period the creditor will have the legal right to raise your APR if they so choose.
-There is a possibility that the bank will also report the late payment on your credit file.
+If you are 60 days late, the creditor will have the legal right to raise your APR if they so choose.
+It’s also more likely that the bank will also report the late payment on your credit file at the 60-day mark.

 There might be a few things you can do to decrease the chances of these negative repercussions: